Skip to main content

 To achieve the best results in search-related tasks, process different types of content with targeted embedding to fully leverage their respective roles.
 The text_type parameter is designed for this purpose:

-• text_type: 'query': Use for query text entered by the user.
-The model generates a "title-like" vector that is more directional and optimized for "asking" and "finding".
+• text_type: 'query': Use for user-provided query text.
+The model generates a "title-like" vector that is more directional and optimized for information retrieval.

 • text_type: 'document' (default): Use for document text stored in the database.
 The model generates a "body-like" vector that contains more comprehensive information and is optimized for being retrieved.